| flitter-core | ||

 vectors.
 Equality, inequality and greater/lesser comparisons will evaluate to

-values.
+vectors of true/false values.
 Expansion rules apply for vectors of

 different lengths and/or heights.

-prefix operators collapse a vector of truth values into a
+New any and all prefix operators collapse a vector of truth values into a

 single truth value.
 In the absence of the explicit use of one of these, the

-is a change from Flitter 1 where the default was effectively any
+is a change from Flitter 1 where the default was effectively any.

 There are unlikely to be many places where comparison operators were used on